tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 039.md

 - We've informed members of leadership have been called into the city on urgent business.
 - Good day, I'm an acquaintance of your fellow Arken heard they were called.
 Do they require assistance?
 - Nathaniel Flint - got his full name
-- Silas receives a heavy psychic bashlash after attempting to send a message.
+- Silas receives a heavy psychic backlash after attempting to send a message.
+- These Falling Flame individuals are heathens.
+How dare they attack me for simply attempting contact.
+- Silas does a wee bit of bloodletting to get rid of his migraine after that message.
+Much better.
+- There is a sign at the site where Aldor's cart was.
+It's saying coming soon with some new magical purveyor named "Vil".
+	- Sihrr notices a shimmer around the sign.
 -